rhymeyang/Se/docs/308/Week04.md

 ### Key Perspectives of the Balanced Scorecard:

-1. Financial Perspective: Measures the cost-effectiveness and financial performance of IT initiatives.
+1. **Financial Perspective**: Measures the cost-effectiveness and financial performance of IT initiatives.
-2. Customer Perspective: Tracks user satisfaction and the impact of IT services on customers.
+2. **Customer Perspective**: Tracks user satisfaction and the impact of IT services on customers.
-3. Internal Process Perspective: Monitors the efficiency of internal IT processes.
+3. **Internal Process Perspective**: Monitors the efficiency of internal IT processes.
-4. Innovation and Learning Perspective: Tracks IT innovation and the development of new capabilities within the IT department.
+4. **Innovation and Learning Perspective**: Tracks IT innovation and the development of new capabilities within the IT department.

 ## The Standard IT Balanced Scorecard (IT-BSC)